elastisys/compliantkubernetes/docs/user-guide/cluster-api.md

     Elastisys will look into the possibility of getting a stable egress IP for Application Developers that really need it.

-All ingress traffic will go through load balancers and there will not be any major differences for the ingress traffic.
+All Ingress traffic will go through load balancers and there will not be any major differences for the Ingress traffic.

 ## Cluster autoscaling